Goorakh/RiskOfChaos/README.md

 * No sprinting: Disables sprinting for all characters, lasts 30 seconds
 * Everyone is Invisible: Every character on the stage becomes invisible, lasts 30 seconds
 * Revive Dead Characters: Revives all recently killed characters
-* The Floor is Lava: Every character touching the ground is set on fire, lasts 30 seconds
 * Lock All Chests: Locks all chests as if the teleporter has started, lasts 45 seconds
 * Delayed Attacks: All attacks have a 0.5 second delay before happening, lasts 90 seconds
 * Recruit Random Enemy: Converts a random enemy on the stage to the player team